Sapho (Gounod): Performance history

 The opera finally opened on 16 April 1851.
-The sets were designed by Charles Séchan and Édouard Desplechin, and the mise en scène was by Leroy.
+The sets were designed by Charles Séchan and Édouard Desplechin, and the mise-en-scène was by Leroy.
 Although there was some indulgence for a composer's first work, and many in the audience found much to like, the opera did not do well.
 The music was unusual for its time, and focused on the psychological drama between Sapho and Glycère.
 The diverse elements and historical subject matter of grand opera were missing, and some critics complained about the absence of a ballet.
 In some respects, it seemed a throwback to the style of Christoph Willibald Gluck rather than an advancement over Giacomo Meyerbeer.
-Beginning with the third performance a ballet with music by Edouard Deldevez was added after the opera, to send the audience away in happier frame of mind, but it ended up making the evening far too long.
+Beginning with the third performance a ballet with music by Édouard Deldevez was added after the opera, to send the audience away in a happier frame of mind, but it ended up making the evening far too long.

-Hector Berlioz, writing in the Journal des Débats (22 April 1851), besides praising the music, was very positive about the subject of Gounod's opera:
+Hector Berlioz, writing in the Journal des débats (22 April 1851), besides praising the music, was very positive about the subject of Gounod's opera:

 It seems I have the misfortune to be neither of my time nor of my country.
 For me, Sapho's unhappy love and that other obsessive love of Glycera's and Phaon's error, Alcaeus' unavailing enthusiasm, the dreams of liberty that culminate in exile, the Olympic festival and the worship of art by an entire people, the admirable final scene in which the dying Sapho returns for a moment to life and hears on one side the last distant farewell of Phaon to the Lesbian shore and on another the joyous song of a shepherd awaiting his young mistress, and the bleak wilderness, the deep sea, moaning for its prey, in which that immense love will find a worthy tomb, and then the beautiful Greek scenery, the fine costumes and elegant buildings, the noble ceremonies combining gravity and grace — all this, I confess, touches me to the heart, exalts the mind, excites and disturbs and enchants me more than I can say.